Yelp/osxcollector/README.md

 ## Performing Collection
 `osxcollector.py` is a single Python file that runs without any dependencies on a standard OSX machine.
 This makes it really easy to run collection on any machine - no fussing with brew, pip, config files, or environment variables.
 Just copy the single file onto the machine and run it.

-And then copy the single file onto the machine.
-You are ready to run it!

 `sudo osxcollector.py` is all it takes.